OWASP/CheatSheetSeries/cheatsheets_draft/Vulnerable_Dependency_Management_Cheat_Sheet.md

 It's highly recommanded to perform automated analysis of the dependencies from the day one of the project.
 Indeed, if this task is added at the middle or end of the project it can imply a amount of work to handle all the issues identified that will not be possible to handle by the developmement team since a long time.

-**Note:** In the rest of the cheat sheet, when we refer to *development team* then we assume that the team contain an member with application security skills or can ask help to someone in the company having these kind of skills.
+**Note:** In the rest of the cheat sheet, when we refer to *development team* then we assume that the team contain an member with application security skills or can ask help to someone in the company having these kind of skills to analyse the vulnerability impacting the dependency.

 # Remark about the detection